kgish/gishtech.com/README.md

 By default `ember-cli-mirage` is only anabled for `development` and `test` environments.

 ## Animation

 I use the [Liquid Fire](http://ember-animation.github.io/liquid-fire/) addon as well as [Velocity.js](http://julian.com/research/velocity/) for the animation stuff.
+This was a lot of fun trying out.

 The route transitions `to-left` and `to-right` use `{{liquid-outlet}}` and defining them in the `transitions.js` file: